Anchorsify/Anchorsify.github.io/_summons/Spider.md

 ###### 3. Attributes

 Vitality: N/A
-Accuracy: 20
+Accuracy: 23
-Dodge: +8
+Dodge: +12
 Damage Bonus: 4.0
 Movement: N/A

-Athletics: +5
+Athletics: +10
 Awareness: +10
-Resistance: +1
+Resistance: +5
 Survival: +15

 **Horde**
 The spider swarm takes only 1/4 damage from single-target attacks, and is immune to genjutsu.
 Area-of-effect techniques have their damage reduced by (Swarm size)%, to a maximum of 50%.
 They cannot be grappled and are immune to status effects other than area-affecting immobilization and visibility penalties.
-They are also immune to any single-target non damaging effects (such as Trip and Feint).
+They are also immune to any single-target non-damaging effects (such as Trip and Feint).

+**Might of the Meek**
+Spiders are, more than any other creature, unknowable--which goes doubly so when they are called forth enmasse, skittering around in a manner that tends to make even their own summoners question whether they are truly working together, or simply conveniences to the spider's own mysterious desires.
+Whatever the case may be, whenever you summon a Spider Swarm, subtract the minimum XP required to summon it (1500 XP) from your Earned XP: that is the X value to determine what bonuses, if any, it gets from the following modifiers.
+X has a maximum of 3500.
+ + ( X/200 ) to Accuracy, Defensive rolls, and Skill rolls
+ + ( X/50 ) * 0.1 to Damage Bonuses

+In all cases, you round down.
+The bonus to skill rolls only applies to skills the summon has listed.

 **Swarm**
 For combat purposes the swarm is treated as a single entity.
 It has a bonus to Accuracy and d20 rolls of (Swarm sze)/8.
 Swarm size is determined when the spiders are summoned, and raised by repeated use of this summoning technique.
 Rather than having Vitality like a normal summon, every 10 points of damage reduces the Swarm size by 1.
 A single target attack may not remove more than half (rounded up) the Swarm's size in a single attack.